This policy was last updated on: 12th August 2020

 You have the right:

-- Subject to applicable laws, to ask for access to the personal data we hold about you.
+- subject to applicable laws, to ask for access to the personal data we hold about you or your child.

-- To ask us to correct any personal data we hold on you that is inaccurate, incorrect or out of date.
+- to ask us to correct any personal data we hold on you or your child that is inaccurate, incorrect or out of date.

-- To ask us to delete your personal data when it is no longer necessary, or no longer subject to a legal obligation which we are subject to.
-If your data is impossible to permanently delete we will put it beyond reasonable use.
+- to ask us to delete your (or your child’s) personal data when it is no longer necessary, or no longer subject to a legal obligation which we are subject to.
+If your or your child’s data is impossible to permanently delete, we will put it beyond reasonable use.

-- To request the transfer of your personal data to you or to a third party.
+- to request the transfer of your or your child’s personal data to you or to a third party.
 We will provide your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

-- To object to our use of your information where we are relying on a legitimate interest (or those of a third party) and we cannot demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+- to object to our use of your or your child’s information where we are relying on a legitimate interest (or those of a third party) and we cannot demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.